manorius/gans/README.md

 # Acknowledgements

-This project contains code from: _list_
+This project contains code from: (https://github.com/taki0112/UGATIT),

 This README is based on (https://github.com/bkkaggle/grover) and (https://github.com/rish-16/gpt2client)